carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > communicate with each other.
 Typically, a single executable is run multiple times,
 > possibly on different machines, and the MPI tools are used to inform each instance of
 > the executable about how many instances there are, which instance it is.
 MPI also
-> provides communication tools to allow communication and coordination between instances.
+> provides tools to allow communication and coordination between instances.
 > An MPI instance typically has its own copy of all the local variables.
 {: .callout}